Food at the F1 Australian Grand Prix 2020

 Freshly-cooked falafels and slow-cooked lamb meet in the middle of Biggie Smalls's kebabs, which have grown a meaty fanbase in Melbourne since Shane Delia's Smith Street store opened a few years ago.
 Newly incarnated as a standalone food truck, Biggie Smalls is serving up the same delicious kebabs that call for a two-handed approach.
 Follow the smell of charred, chewy dough and bright, blistered sauce until you hit 400 Gradi.
 The pizza perfectionists mastered the Napoli style years ago, and a hot slice from their oven shows there’s no need to mess with the original.
 Drumplings and Hiro Sushi will also be joining the fray at the Grand Prix.

-As well as the Red Bull and H3 container bars are the AusGP’s own pop-up drink spots, with the Lakeside Bar and @em providing drinks all day (the latter will serve up handcrafted espresso-inspired cocktails).
+As well as the Red Bull and H3 container bars are the AusGP’s own pop-up drink spots, with the Lakeside Bar providing drinks all day.
 Inside the double-story venue The Marriott Bonvoy Lounge, you'll be able to visit the tasting room to sample vintage wines from the cellar of the Barossa’s beloved St Hugo.
 More details.

 Entry starts from $35, and is free for kids 14 and under with the purchase of an adult GA ticket.
 Grandstand and Hospitality ticket packages also available.
 Book online before prices increase at the gates. *Terms and conditions apply.